UnicorneCloud/Cognito-Passkeys/README.md

 Demo: [https://passkeys.unicornpowered.io](https://passkeys.unicornpowered.io)

 > Disclaimer note: Do not use this project directly in production.
-It may be result of potential data privacy breach, it's just a proof of concept of how to use AWS Cognito with FIDO2 Authentication (Passkeys).
-You have to adapt it before using it !
+It may be result of potential data breacj, it's just a proof of concept of how to use AWS Cognito with FIDO2 Authentication (Passkeys).
+We have also tried some things just for fun.

 ![Architecture diagram](architecture-diagram.png)